speakingcode/programming-concepts/README.md

 Integers are numbers with no fractional/decimal component which can be positive or negative.
 Integers typically support numerical operations like addition, subtraction, multiplication, and integer division (where the remainder is disregarded), as well as conversion to other numerical types.

-Many languages have a variety of integer types, such as `int`, `short`, and `long`, the difference being the amount of space each one takes in memory.
-Larger types like `long` take up more memory (and require more work for the CPU to read and operate on), but have a much larger range of possible values, where smaller types use less memory and have a limited range of values.
+Some languages, like C and Java, have a variety of integer types, such as `int`, `short`, and `long`, the difference being the amount of space the data takes up in memory and the range of possible values.
+Larger types like `long` take up more memory (and require more work for the CPU to read and operate on), but have a much larger range of possible values, where smaller types use less memory but have a smaller range of values.

 ##### Decimal/Float

 Decimals/Floats are numbers with fractional/decimal components which can be positive or negative.
 Their representation is more complex than integers, similar to scientific notation.
 'Float' indicates that the position of the decimal point is not fixed; the number of decimal digits varies.
-Because of how floats are stored, sometimes precision can be lost producing small 'rounding errors' in some calculatons.
+Because of how floats are stored in memory, some calculations may yield a loss of precision, producing small 'rounding errors'.

 Similarly to integer types, many langauges have multiple decimal types, such as `float` and `double`, again with varying sizes of memory allocation and range of values/precision.

 ##### Char

 Some languages have a char type, which, in contrast to numerical types, represents a single character of text.
 A char may be a letter, a numerical character, punctuation, a space, or even special characters like newline or tab characters.
-Char representation in memory varies depending on platform specifics and encoding (UTF-8, UTF-16, ASCII etc.) Common operations for chars include changing from lowercase to uppercase (and vice-versa), and comparing in lexigraphical order, which is used often for searching through and sorting text.
+Char representation in memory and the possible values varies depending on platform specifics and encoding (UTF-8, UTF-16, ASCII etc.) Common operations for chars include changing from lowercase to uppercase (and vice-versa), and comparing by lexigraphical order, which is used often for searching through and sorting text.

 ##### String

 Strings are collections of letters, symbols, spaces, numbers etc. joined together and treated as a unit of text.
 Common operatons for strings include concatenation (joining two or more strings together), finding substrings, removing substrings, inserting substrings, breaking strings down into substrings, getting the length of a string, comparing them, and so on.
-Strng values are typically denoted with quotation marks: `"this is a string"`.
+String values are typically denoted with quotation marks: `"this is a string"`.

-Languages that have a _char_ type usually treat strings as collections of chars, but some languages have no distinction - a char is simply a string of length 1.
+Languages that have a _char_ type usually treat strings as collections of chars, but languages such as Ruby only have strings (a string of length 1 is effectively a char).

 ##### Boolean

 Booleans are true/false values: they can be either `true` or `false`, and nothing else.
-They are useful for logical conditions, "on-off" switches, etc. The result of many comparison operations is a boolean value (`8 < 16`, `name == "John Doe"`, `x <= y`, etc.) Some languages treat other, non-boolean types as _truthy_ or _falsey_, but conventions vary.
+They are useful for logical conditions, flags/indicators, and "on-off" switches.
+The result of most comparison operations is a boolean value (`8 < 16`  => true, `name == "John Doe"`  => false, `x <= y`, etc.) Some languages treat other, non-boolean types as _truthy_ or _falsey_, where the value may be treated as true or false, but conventions vary.
 In C, boolean values are simply `ints`, where 0 is false and all other values are true.
 In JavaScript, `null`, `undefined`, `NaN` (Not-a-Number, the result of invalid numerical operations such as division by 0), `""` (empty strings), `false`, and `0` are all falsey, but any object, array, non-empty string, non-zero number, and `true` are truthy.
 In Ruby, only `nil` (Ruby's version of null) and `false` evaluate to false while any other value of any type is true.

 ##### null, nil, undefined
 In most languages, variables can exist that don't actually have or point to a value yet; variable _declaration_ and variable _assignment_ are treated as separate operations.
-Often a special value called `null` is the "default" non-existent value.
+Under the hood, decalring a variable tells the computer to reserve a space of memory for the variable, and assignment actually puts a value there.
+Most languages use a special value called `null` as the "default" non-existent value.
 The concept of null takes different forms, such as `nil` in Ruby.
-Some languages also use a special distinct value for a variable that hasn't even been declared, such as `undefined` in JavaScript.
-These special values are useful for programmers.
+Some languages also use a similar but distinct value if the code references a variable that hasn't even been declared, such as `undefined` in JavaScript.
+These special values are useful for programmers in many cases.

 #### Collections

 ##### Array/List
 ##### Dictionary/hash/associative array